convertigo/convertigo-doc/reference-manual/convertigo-objects/mobile-application/components/action-components/alert.md

 Text 2 | Text for the button 2.
 Text 3 | Text for the button 3.
 Title | The title for the alert.
+Comment | Describes the object comment to include in the documentation report.
+This property generally contains an explanation about the object.
+Is active | Defines whether the component is active.